Game Theory and Winning at Work

 ---

 Hey there!
-I’m Blair Bloomston, the creative mind behind the Play Uplifted blog, fueled by my 20+ years of experience as a game-based learning designer.
+I’m Blair Bloomston, the creative mind behind the the UPLIFTED WEEKLY blog, fueled by my 20+ years of experience as a game-based learning designer.
 The ideas and content?
 All mine.
 But I have to give a shoutout to my amazing assistant, ChatGPT, who swoops in to fix my typos and smooth out the grammar.
 Together, we’re here to elevate your leadership game.
 Cheers for collaborAItion at work!

 I'll send inspiring stories and practical tips to help you lead at the next level